 Their portions are typically generous and some outdoor benches are available.
 There is even a water fountain outside.

-Washtenaw Dairy’s address is 602 S. Ashley St. There is a small lot across the street and street parking is also available.
+There is a small lot across the street and street parking is also available.

 Dairy Queen is always a favorite for a quick, less expensive ice cream.
-There are several Dairy Queen locations in the Ann Arbor area – Stadium Blvd, Packard Rd, Washtenaw Ave in Ypsilanti, Michigan Ave (in Ypsilanti or Saline), and Main St in Dexter..
+There are several Dairy Queen locations in the Ann Arbor area – Stadium Blvd, Packard Rd, Washtenaw Ave in Ypsilanti, Michigan Ave (in Ypsilanti and Saline), and Main St in Dexter..

 Personally, I really like the Blizzards.
 However, I will often get a cone instead since they have significantly less calories.

 Make sure to keep your eye out for their Free Cone Day in the spring.
 Most of the locations operate seasonally with opening in early March.

 Other Options to Ann Arbor Ice Cream